nh-server/switch-guide/docs/user_guide/modchip/index.md

 !!! danger "Disclaimer"
     We **ONLY** support the Picofly modchip (the `RP2040 Zero` development board and the "modchip variant" of it).
 Installing a modchip safely is your responsibility, so if you don't trust yourself, get someone trusted to perform the install.
     There is always a risk of your Switch being rendered dysfunctional when messing with its hardware without proper experience.
-    The NH Discord server is not for fixing bad modchip installations.
+    The NH-Discord server is not for fixing bad modchip installations.
     We can give advice and installation tips for the installation as long as it's for a Picofly modchip.

 [Continue to Preparing Hekate :material-arrow-right:](preparing_hekate.md){ .md-button .md-button--primary }